 Field Field Name Start Len Field Type Definition Valid Choices or Examples 36 MS High School 156 6 Num Student's MS High School Status Refer to table of MS ACT High School Codes in eARS.
-There is a code for every MS high school CANNOT BE BLANK 37 Commuter 162 1 Num Indicates whether a student is a commuter student or lives in campus housing.
-Codes 1 = Commuter Student 2 = Lives in Campus Housing CANNOT BE BLANK 38 HS Grad Date 163 6 Num High School Graduation Date (MMYYYY) a) If the student is a high school graduate, enter the two-digit month and four-digit year of the student's high school graduation date. b) If a student was admitted via Required High School Units or Ability to Benefit leave the field blank. c) If a student was admitted via Early Admission, enter the month and year the student was last in high school. d) If a student was admitted via a High School Diploma or College Transcript, enter the month and date of high school graduation. e) If a student was admitted via Dual Enroll/Dual Credit enter the expected graduation date.
-Once the student graduates there might be a need to change. f) If a student was admitted via HSE enter the test date.
-Graduation date is being compared to birth date, and to age at graduation, and to admission code for reasonableness.
-CAN BE BLANK (but seldom) 39 Ethnicity 169 1 Num Student's Ethnicity Codes 1 = Hispanic or Latino 2 = Not Hispanic or Latino 3 = Ethnicity unknown CANNOT BE BLANK 40 PELL eligible / SNAP 170 1 Num Student is PELL eligible this term.
-An easy way is to check if EFC is \$5,328 or less and did not receive any Pell money, then student has the financial need, i.e., is eligible (value=1).
-Codes 0 = Student is not PELL eligible 1 = Student is PELL eligible (did NOT receive money) 2 = PELL recipient (did receive money) 3 = SNAP recipient 4 = PELL and SNAP recipient CANNOT BE BLANK
+There is a code for every MS high school 37 Commuter 162 1 Num student is a commuter CANNOT BE BLANK Codes 1 = Commuter Student 2 = Lives in Campus Housing CANNOT BE BLANK 38 HS Grad Date 163 6 Num High School Graduation Date (MMYYYY) 39 Ethnicity 169 1 Num Student's Ethnicity Codes 1 = Hispanic or Latino 2 = Not Hispanic or Latino 3 = Ethnicity unknown CANNOT BE BLANK 40 PELL eligible / SNAP 170 1 Num this term.
+An easy way is to check if EFC is \$5,328 or less and did not receive any Pell money, then student has 0 = Student is not PELL eligible 1 = Student is PELL eligible (did NOT receive money) 2 = PELL recipient (did receive money)

-Field Field Name Start Len Field Type Definition Valid Choices or Examples 41 Initial Admission Compliance (should never change) 171 1 Char Basis for Student Admission the first term at your institution Codes 1 = High School /Home School Graduate 2 = GED Graduate 3 = Required Number of High School Units 4 = Ability to Benefit Scores 5 = Transfer College Transcript (a) - (not 5-yr rule) 6 = Regular (not MS Works) Dual Enrollment/Dual Credit 7 = Early Admission (high school graduation requirements completed, but degree not yet conferred.)
+Field Field Name Start Len Field Type Definition Valid Choices or Examples 41 Initial Admission Compliance (should never change) 171 1 Char Codes 1 = High School /Home School Graduate 2 = GED Graduate 3 = Required Number of High School Units 4 = Ability to Benefit Scores 5 = Transfer College Transcript (a) - (not 5-yr rule) 6 = Regular (not MS Works) Dual Enrollment/Dual Credit 7 = Early Admission (high school graduation requirements completed, but degree not yet conferred.)
 8 = Occupational Diploma A = MS Works Dual Enrollment/Dual Credit C = TAACCCT exception D = Conditional Admission - Not reimbursable on initial enrollment.
 Field #42 must be 0.
 E = MI-BEST Exception G = Early College Program (a) Any student that has a transcript of attempted hours from a postsecondary institution from which transfer coursework is accepted is considered a transfer student.
 Any student that has earned all 'F' or 'W' counts as a transfer.
 Any student who first enrolled at your college, then enrolled at another college and subsequently returned to your college is a transfer If field 31 is Fall 2013 (20142) or greater this field cannot be blank.
 If field 17 is B, D, or F, this field must be blank.
-42 Include student 172 1 Num Include student in audit sample Codes 1 = Request student for reimbursement, that is, it may be included in the audit sample.
+CAN BE BLANK 42 Include student 172 1 Num Include student in audit sample Codes 1 = Request student for reimbursement, that is, it may be included in the audit sample.
 It can affect efficiency.
 0 = Do not request student for reimbursement.
 Student will not be included in audits nor will be reimbursed by the state.
 Will not affect efficiency.
 Record will be reported to nSPARC.
 CANNOT BE BLANK